San Diego Identity Theft Defense Lawyers

 Identity theft is one of the most common forms of theft in the United States.
 In fact, identity theft has become so common in San Diego that the district attorney has created a special unit to investigate and prosecute these crimes.
 But even this department makes mistakes.

 Identity theft by its very nature is an elusive crime, and perpetrators are not easily or immediately identified in most cases.
 Because of this, many times innocent people are accused of the crime.
-When that happens, you need a board-certified criminal defense specialist at jD LAW, P.C. who can help prove your innocence.
+When that happens, you need a board-certified criminal defense specialist at jD Law Criminal Defense Attorneys who can help prove your innocence.

 There are a number of different types of identity theft, and a person may be charged with one or multiple charges in conjunction with the crime.
 The type of identity theft an individual will be charged with will depend largely on how the theft was done.

 - Financial identity theft occurs when an individual gains access to another individual’s financial information and pretends to be that person for his or her own benefit.
 This can include credit card fraud, which is stealing someone’s credit card number or information attached to it, the theft of social security numbers, or bank account numbers.